sinewalker/sinewalker.github.io/posts/2018/4-bits-part3.md

     Some doc-comments *can include unit test cases*, ensuring that they must agree with the code they describe, or else the tests fail.
 By being in-line with the code they test, this increases the likelihood that both the code and the doc-comment will be *updated together*, especially if you follow some of the practices of Test-Driven Development.

-    Other doc-comment systems have a feature similar to Java's *decoractors* which will automatically build "boilerplate" code such as Object-Oriented "getters" and "setters".
+    Other doc-comment systems have a feature similar to Java's *decorators* which will automatically build "boilerplate" code such as Object-Oriented "getters" and "setters".
 All you have to do is decorate the object members that should be accessed in that way.
 This is in addition to pointing out to any human reader that such a member is meant to be accessed only through it's get/set methods.

 1. Comments are written in human language which can be prone to misinterpretation